vkuzel/Quantum-Leap/README.md

 # Security

+* Security is based on Spring Security 5.
 * Spring Security `@Pre*` and `@Post*` annotations works.
 Do not use @Secure or JSR-250 annotations.
-* By default authentication is needed for all `RequestMapping` endpoints.
+* By default all `RequestMapping` endpoints are protected and user has to be authenticated to access any of those.
 Static content paths like `/assets/**`, `/webjars/**` or `/storage/*` are left unprotected.
-* HttpSecurity is based on security of endpoints.
-If you want to provide an access to an endpoint you will have to use `@PreAuthorize("permitAll()")` annotation.
+* To make an endpoint accessible for everyone, use `@PreAuthorize("permitAll()")` annotation.
-* Only available authentication method is OAuth2.
-Tested with Google OAuth.
+* Authentication was tested against Google OAuth2 but it should work with any OAuth2 service.
 Quantum Leap does not store any passwords.
+* Spring Security OAuth2 method works with a login page.
+If there is only one authentication method configured a login page is skipped and an user is redirected directly to authentication service.
+* Login page can be configured by `quantumleap.security.loginPageUrl`, default login page is set to an index page path `\`.
+This implies two things: a) an index page should be able to display authentication errors and b) Spring Security's [login page generation](https://docs.spring.io/spring-security/site/docs/current/reference/html/jc.html#jc-form) is suppressed.
 * Users that has an email stored in the `core.person` table can be authenticated.
 * Thymeleaf `sec:authorize-url` attribute does not check the role or authority.
 This means if the user is authenticated but does not have permission to access the url he will see 410 unauthorized.
-Use explicit `sec:authorize="hasRole('ADMIN')"` in case you want to check an authority.
+Use explicit `sec:authorize="hasRole('ADMIN')"` in case you want to check the authority.

 # Files storage

 * By default all files are stored in `${user.dir}/storage/` directory.
-This can be changed by the `file.storage.dir` configuration directive.
+This can be changed by the `quantumleap.file.storage.dir` configuration directive.
 * Temporary files are stored in storage subdirectory `tmp/`.
 Temporary files are automatically deleted one month after their creation time by a cleanup job.
 Temporary directory can be used as a cache.
 It is used for persisting generated image thumbnails.